แชร์ผ่าน

 2. Attach the PDF copy of the terms and conditions your customer must accept as part of the multiparty private offer.

-3. Type in a unique Customer-facing document name for each customer term and condition you upload.
-This document name is visible to your customer in Azure portal.
+3. Enter a unique Customer-facing document name for each customer term and condition you upload.
+This document name is visible to your customer in the Azure portal.

 Note